cypherpunk-academy/2064/en/024_2021_Night-raid.md

 Then nothing happens."
 His voice trembled.

-The trampling came closer, up the stairs.
+The trampling came closer, it came up the stairs.
-The door to the bedroom was blown open with a noise, bright light.
+The door to the bedroom was blown open with noise, bright light.
 Father and mother both raised their arms.

 Father: "Don't shoot!
 We're unarmed."